 Got a big family?
 You can invite additional members to join the plan for $1 per person per month.

-There are also Teams plans, Business plans, and Enterprise plans, which you can learn more about on the 1Password website.
+There are also “Teams” plans, “Business” plans, and “Enterprise” plans, which you can learn more about on the 1Password website.

 See all 1Password prices here >

-- No telephone or live chat support
+- ❌ No phone or live chat support (though AI help and email are solid)

 And if you want to check some of 1Password’s competitors first, here is the full list of our password manager content: